 - Can we do the project variable in year 1 then control in year 2?

-- With something like a cover crop trial you will probably want to do the control and the variable side by side in the same year to account for possible differences in weather that you can’t control.
-You can submit the grant as you described but I have a feeling our reviewers would prefer to see the control and the various treatments done the same year.
+- In most situations it's better do the control and the variable side by side in the same year to account for differences in weather that you can’t control.

 Project eligibility